 - Fish the worm suspended 90% of the time.

-- Always sharpen your hooks to make sure you have maximized your hookup potential.
+- Always sharpen your hooks to ensure you maximize your hookup potential.
 Hook files can be found at most fishing tackle shops.
-Hook brands such as Gamakatsu, Owner, and a few others are sharp enough to use right out of the package.
-Brands such as Eagle Claw and Mustad are good hooks but they just aren't quite sharp enough right out of the package.
-You can determine if the hook is sharp enough by pressing it lightly into your thumb nail - if it seems to have a sticky and "tacky" feeling, your hook should be sharp enough.
-Eagle Claw or Mustad are good solid hooks but they just need to be sharpened.
-They will slide around on your thumbnail if you lightly press them into it.
-It is extremely important to make sure your hooks are sharp enough because if that hook is fairly dull then you greatly increase your chance of missing bites!!! -- Scott Glover
+Hook brands such as Gamakatsu, Owner, and others are sharp enough to use right out of the package.
+Brands such as Eagle Claw and Mustad are good hooks but aren't quite sharp enough right out of the package.
+You can determine if the hook is sharp enough by pressing it lightly into your thumbnail - if it seems to have a sticky and "tacky" feeling, your hook should be sharp enough.
+Eagle Claw or Mustad are good solid hooks but need to be sharpened.
+They will slide around on your thumbnail if you lightly press them.
+It is essential to ensure your hooks are sharp enough because if that hook is dull, you significantly increase your chance of missing bites!!! -- Scott Glover

-- Too many times fish are lost because of hook-sets that look like you are playing tug of war with a grizzly bear.
-A more subtle rolling hook-set that keeps the line tight will most definitely land more fish. -- Zack
+- Too often, fish are lost because of hooksets that look like you are playing tug of war with a grizzly bear.
+A more subtle rolling hook set that keeps the line tight will land more fish. -- Zack

-- Crystal clear waters can be tough.
-It is times like this when it is good to downsize your presentation and go to a 6-foot spinning outfit.
+- Crystal clear waters can be challenging.
+It is times like this when downsizing your presentation and going to a 6-foot spinning outfit is good.
 The secret to fishing weenie worms is to keep slack on your line and "shake" the bait instead of dragging.
-The shaking of the rod and your light line give your worm, grub or reaper an amazing action. -- Tyson the Bassmaster
+Shaking the rod and your light line gives your worm, grub, or reaper a fantastic action. -- Tyson, the Bassmaster

 - I like to use a clear, faceted bead.
 Often the little flash from the bead attracts better.
-Sometimes I use ceramic beads as the sound is slightly different than what bass hear all the time.
-Don't be afraid to experiment with colors, whether glass, plastic or ceramic.
+Sometimes I use ceramic beads as the sound slightly differs from what bass usually hear.
+Don't be afraid to experiment with glass, plastic, or ceramic material.
 Sometimes I use a bead and no weight just for an attractant and to protect my knots. -- Steve

-- I use a variety of beads but my favorite is stainless steel.
-This, coupled with the lead weight creates a very different sound. -- Atonius Bassius
+- I use a variety of beads, but my favorite is stainless steel.
+This, coupled with the lead weight, creates a very different sound. -- Antonius Bassius